finefim/data_analytics_portfolio/dashboards/README.md

 #  Dashboards for Operational Business Management with Looker

 ## Project Overview
-This project showcases **interactive dashboards** built in Looker for **real-time business operations monitoring**.
+This project showcases **interactive dashboards** built-in Looker for **real-time business operations monitoring**.
-The dashboards provide **sales, procurement, and logistics insights**, helping improve decision-making and streamline business processes.
+The dashboards provide live **sales and operational margins** data which supports sales, procurement, logistics and marketing activities, helping improve decision-making and streamline business processes.

+---

+## Visualisations
+- Monthly sales visualisation reflects **month-to-date** data to inform on monthly sales vs plan or KPIs
+- Suppliers dashboard shows **year-to-date** sales in total, in the number of truckloads, and average **operational margin per supplier**.
+The latter metric is vital in B2B wholesales of commodities and hugely supports sourcing and supplier management.
+- Top 10 customers **year-to-date** supports sales and marketing activities.

 ---